-Available for Early College Credit (Dual Credit) Meets requirements: THD, AHD, Core 40, NCAA
+1 semester, 1 credit per semester Meets requirements: THD, AHD, Core 40, NCAA

 This course examines the allocation of scarce resources and the economic reasoning used by people as consumers, producers, savers, investors, workers, voters, and as government agencies.
 It also examines economy as a whole, including investment, stock markets, the role of unions, and the national economy measure by the GDP.